Seni Pramoj: The 1970s and later life

 Seni returned to his job as a lawyer, but remained active in the Democrat Party during the period of military rule.
 He served again briefly as prime minister from 15 February to 13 March 1975, when he was defeated and replaced by his younger brother, Rajawongse Kukrit Pramoj.
 However, Kukrit's government only lasted until 20 April 1976, when Seni regained the top political office.

 Seni's final term was a time of crisis in the nation.
-After a right-wing backlash against leftist student demonstrators culminated in the Thammasat University massacre on 6 October 1976, the military forced him out of office and installed hard-line royalist Tanin Kraivixien as premier.
+After a right-wing backlash against leftist student demonstrators culminated in the Thammasat University massacre on 6 October 1976, the military forced him out of office and installed hard-line royalist Thanin Kraivichien as premier.

 Seni decided to resign as the leader of the Democrat Party and left politics permanently.
 He worked as a lawyer until his retirement.

-Pramoj died on 26 July, 1997 of heart disease and kidney failure from Bangkok Hospital at the age of 92.
+Pramoj died on 26 July 1997 of heart disease and kidney failure from Bangkok Hospital at the age of 92.